ankitNegiDev/Cloud-Drive-Project-Backend/01_PROJECT_THINKING/backend.md

   * when we create restricted share -- then we will ask user to enter the email and then we need to create a search user api routes that will find the user based on email but but suppose that user never use our plateform so there will be no record of it and in that case we can't share with unkown user..
   * so the solution is we need to update our share table so that when user exist then share with user id elese share with email. something we can do --- (still need to do research more)..

+  * now for the time being we are assuming that we will ask user to enter that mail id of that user to whom he/she want to share a file and then if the user with that mail id exist then we will set shared with userId else if user does not exist then we will set it shared with email_id -- temporarly and when that user loged in then we will replace it with actual user.id.